SWOSSAA CONSTITUTION

 BY-LAW 12- TRANSPORTATION

-BY-LAW 13- AMENDMENTS
+BY-LAW 15- AMENDMENTS

-This shall be known as the Southwestern Ontario Secondary Schools Athletic
+This shall be known as the South Western

-Association, hereafter referred to as SWOSSAA.
+Ontario Secondary Schools Athletic Association, hereafter referred to as

 In support of the concept of school

-sport both in terms of benefits to participants and the role that school sport
+sport both in terms of benefits to participants and the role that school sport serves

-serves within the educational system itself, SWOSSAA will act as spokesperson on
+within the educational system itself, SWOSSAA will act as spokesperson on

-behalf of its Member Association.
+behalf of its Member Associations.

 In order to provide an incentive to